Chapter 1: Blue Horizons

 "E-Eh hehe...
 U-Um, excuse me...?
 W-Who are you?"
 He asked, shaking.

 Lucy stared at him as she popped the last of the bread in her mouth, then bit the cork top of the wine bottle and pulled it out, spitting it onto the counter.
-She swigged the bottle back and began to hastily drain its sweet, burning red contents before abruptly stopping.
+She swigged the bottle back and forced the tart, burning red contents down her throat before abruptly stopping.

 "Gah!
 That's better... if only they had vodka instead… it goes down easier.
 Not that I should be drinking in the first place.
-I don't want to end up like them after all."
+I don't want to end up a destitute drunk like them."
 She swirled the wine around in the glass bottle and glumly looked at its contents, before setting it on the table and diving back into the food.

 "Ya know..."
 She said with her mouth full.
 "If you wanta ask me somthin', ya gotta be more direct!
 Jeez, I mean, what kinda sorry excuse for a human are you?"